MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting defines whether the User Experience Virtualization (UE-V) Agent synchronizes settings over metered connections outside of the home provider network, for example when connected via a roaming connection.
 By default, the UE-V Agent does not synchronize settings over a metered connection that is roaming.

 With this setting enabled, the UE-V Agent synchronizes settings over a metered connection that is roaming.